When two of Africa’s most powerful nations decides to come together, the whole of Africa is bound to benefit.

 The Roland system’s maximum intercepting altitude is a mere 5.5km while it’s maximum range is 8km.
 Hopelessly inadequate for proper air defence duty.
 Nigeria acquired just sixteen (16) platforms mounted on the AMX 30 tank chassis.
 Furthermore, the operational status is currently unknown.

-The Third air defence layer or Point defence in military parlance is under the control of the Soviet made Strela II MANPAD which 100 units was acquired.
+The Third air defense layer or Point defense in military parlance is under the control of the Soviet-made Strela II MANPAD which 100 units was acquired.
 The Strela II is mainly effective in dealing with low flying aerial threats such as helicopters, drones and light aircraft.
-It is mostly used in squad, platoon or company level for low level air defence.
+It is mostly used in a squad, platoon or company level for low-level air defense.

-Other Air Defence weapons in Nigerian possession includes:
+Other Air Defence weapons in Nigerian possession include:

 • ZSU-23-4 Shilka ( less than 30 units remaining)

 • Bofor L/60 (12 units bought)

 South African Denel Dynamics has designed and built a sophisticated surface to Air missile system known as UMKHONTO which means spear in the local Zulu dialect.
 It is an all-weather system that can be launched using a Vertical Launch System (VLS).
 It can also be mounted on naval vessels or ground-based launchers.

 Nigeria could collaborate with the South Africans on this area in view of the fact that it is a low-risk venture because there have been other countries using the system vis: Algeria (on the MEKO A-200 frigate), Finland ( on the Hamina class missile boat, Häneemaa minesweeper) and South Africa ( Valour class frigate).